-No. We are not allowed to begin charging a monthly plan premium during the year.
+No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
 If the monthly plan premium changes for next year we will tell you in September and the change will take effect on January 1.

-However, in some cases, you may need to start paying or may be able to stop paying a Late Enrollment Penalty.
-(The Late Enrollment Penalty may apply if you had a continuous period of 63 days or more when you didn't have "creditable" prescription drug coverage.)
-This could happen if you become eligible for the Extra Help program or if you lose your eligibility for the Extra Help program during the year:
+However, in some cases, you may need to start paying or may be able to stop paying a late enrollment penalty.
+(The late enrollment penalty may apply if you had a continuous period of 63 days or more when you didn't have "creditable" prescription drug coverage.)
+This could happen if you become eligible for the "Extra Help" program or if you lose your eligibility for the "Extra Help" program during the year:

-- If you currently pay the penalty and become eligible for Extra Help during the year, you would no longer pay your penalty. - If the Extra Help program is currently paying your Late Enrollment Penalty and you lose your eligibility during the year, you would need to start paying your penalty.
+- If you currently pay the late enrollment penalty and become eligible for "Extra Help" during the year, you would be able to stop paying your penalty. - If the "Extra Help" program is currently paying your late enrollment penalty and you lose your eligibility during the year, you would need to start paying your penalty.

-You can find out more about the Extra Help program in Chapter 2, Section 7.
+You can find out more about the "Extra Help" program in Chapter 2, Section 7.

-SECTION 5 Please keep your plan membership record up to date Section 5.1 How to help make sure that we have accurate information about you
+SECTION 5 Please keep your plan membership record up to date

+Section 5.1 How to help make sure that we have accurate information about you

 Your membership record has information from your enrollment form, including your address and telephone number.
-It shows your specific plan coverage including your Primary Care Physicianand Medical Group.
+It shows your specific plan coverage including your Primary Care Provider/Medical Group/IPA.

 The doctors, hospitals, pharmacists, and other providers in the plan's network need to have correct information about you.
-These network providers use your membership record to know what services and drugs are covered for you.
+These network providers use your membership record to know what services and drugs are covered and the cost-sharing amounts for you.
 Because of this, it is very important that you help us keep your information up to date.